ramonvermeulen/pre-commit-bump/README.md

 # pre-commit-bump
-Tool to automatically bump the pre-commit hook versions in your `.pre-commit-config.yaml` file.
+Dev tool to automatically bump the pre-commit hook versions in your `.pre-commit-config.yaml` file.
 Mainly build for learning purposes, but can be useful for automating the process of updating pre-commit hooks.
-As of the time of writing, dependabot does not support pre-commit hooks, so this tool can be used as a workaround.

-## Installation

-...
+Can be used with GitHub Actions to automatically bump the pre-commit hook versions in your `.pre-commit-config.yaml` file.

 ## Basic Usage

-...
+t.b.d.

-## Use with Github Actions
+## Use with GitHub Actions

-...
+t.b.d.

 ### Environment Variables